“Steve, how many calories should I eat every day? I have goals!”

 #3) Compare numbers.
 Where is your current caloric intake at?
 How does this compare against your TDEE?
 If your intake is higher than your TDEE, you’re likely gaining body fat.
 We want to flip the equation.

 #5) Track progress.
-Continue to track caloric intake to ensure you expend more calories than you consume.
+Continue to track your calorie intake, to ensure you consistently expend more calories than you consume.

 You can do this.
 I know you can because many of our readers have done it themselves.